elastic/rally/docs/elasticsearch_plugins.rst

 * First, Rally checks whether directory ``plugins/PLUGIN_NAME`` in the currently configured team repository exists.
 If this is the case, then plugin installation and configuration details will be read from this directory.
 * Next, Rally will use the provided plugin name when running the Elasticsearch plugin installer.
 With this approach we can avoid to create a plugin configuration directory in the team repository for very simple plugins that do not need any configuration.

 As mentioned above, Rally also allows you to specify a plugin configuration and you can even combine them.
-Here are some examples:
+Here are some examples (requires Elasticsearch < 6.3.0 because with 6.3.0 x-pack has turned into a module of Elasticsearch which is treated as a "car" in Rally):

 * Run a benchmark with the ``x-pack`` plugin in the ``security`` configuration: ``--elasticsearch-plugins=x-pack:security``
 * Run a benchmark with the ``x-pack`` plugin in the ``security`` and the ``graph`` configuration: ``--elasticsearch-plugins=x-pack:security+graph``

 .. note::
-    To benchmark the ``security`` configuration of ``x-pack`` you need to add the following command line options: ``--client-options="use_ssl:true,verify_certs:false,basic_auth_user:'rally',basic_auth_password:'rally-password'" --cluster-health=yellow``
+    To benchmark the ``security`` configuration of ``x-pack`` you need to add the following command line options: ``--client-options="use_ssl:true,verify_certs:false,basic_auth_user:'rally',basic_auth_password:'rally-password'"``

 You can also override plugin variables with ``--plugin-params`` which is needed for example if you want to use the ``monitoring-http`` configuration in order to export monitoring data.
 You can export monitoring data e.g. with the following configuration::